-A disabled teenager and his twin brother are both on track to becoming Fortnite pros, with the help of the social purpose driven esports organisation LDN UTD.
+A one armed teenager and his twin brother are both on track to becoming Fortnite pros, with the help of the social purpose driven esports organisation LDN UTD.

 Born with just one arm, Ryan Wilson, 14 (last weekend, 26 September 2021), started gaming aged seven, at first with the help of his brother, Jayden.
 They’d play ‘Joy Ride’ on their Xbox 360 using the motion sensing device, Kinect.
 “I needed to do star jumps,” Ryan explains.
 “But I couldn’t do them properly, as I didn’t have a right arm.
 So, Jayden would stand behind me, and act as my right arm.”